How to train for your 50km race ?

 Training during the week also should be done mostly at a comparatively easy pace.
 As the weekend mileage builds, the weekday mileage also builds.
 Midweek workouts on Tuesdays build from 8 to 16 kilometers.
 There are similar slight advances on Mondays and Wednesdays.
 The program is built on the concept that you do more toward the end than at the start.

-Rest is an important component of this or any training program.
+Rest and recovery are important components of this or any training program.
 Scientists will tell you that it is during the rest period (the 24 to 72 hours between hard bouts of exercise) that the muscles actually regenerate and get stronger.
 Coaches also state that you can’t run hard unless you are well rested.
 And it is hard running (such as the long runs) that allows you to improve.
 If you’re constantly fatigued, you will fail to reach your potential.
 This is why Sundays and Thursdays are designated as days of rest for ultramarathon runners.
 It allows you to gather forces for hard running on Fridays and Saturdays.
 If you need to take more rest days–because of a cold or a late night at the office or a sick child–do so.
 The secret to success in any training program is consistency, so as long as you are consistent with your training during the full 12 weeks of the program, you can afford–and may benefit from–extra rest.

 Modifying the program